Ryota-Kaneko0508/premier_review/README.md

 If you click on the button "Home", you will be returned to the top page.Enter the match in the text box labeled Match.
 Write a match review in the text area labeled Review.
 Click the "Submit" button to post the review and go to the top page.
 #### Like list page
 You will see reviews that you have liked.When you click on the "Unlike" button, the Like is canceled.
+#### signup page
+Users can register by registering a username and password.
+#### login page
+By entering and submitting your registered username and password, you can log in and jump to the top page.